 What Is an Annuity Fund?

 An annuity fund is the investment portfolio that supplies the return on your premium.
-When the insurance company places your money in the chosen investment vehicles, your money earns interest.
-Your return depends on whether your annuity is fixed or variable because the funds are different for each type.
-The withdrawals from this fund can act as a form of income in your retirement.
+When the insurance company places your money in the chosen investment, your money earns interest.
+The return depends on whether your annuity is fixed or variable.
+The continuous stream of payments from this fund can act as a form of income in your retirement.

 Kim Borwick